SingingFoot/scifi/docs/getting-started.md

 ## Professional Background

 Born in Zaporizhzhya, Ukraine, I hold a bachelor's degree in Automation of Technological Processes and Production from Zaporizhzhya State Engineering Academy and a postgraduate diploma in English Translation from the Classic Private University in Ukraine.
-I am currently pursuing my PhD at the University of Pécs, focusing on the intersection of science fiction, philosophy, and cultural studies.
+I am currently pursuing my PhD at the University of Pécs[^1], focusing on the intersection of science fiction, philosophy, and cultural studies.

 My professional experience includes over: